PhilippSalvisberg/wordle/README.md

 98 rows selected.
 ```

 In this case no guess was used as starting point.
 This works. `autoplay` always chooses the first suggestion, also for the very first guess.
 This process is repeated until a solution is found.
 It does not matter how many guesses are necessary.
-Currently in a bit more than 92% of the cases a solution is found within 6 guesses.
-In one case 10 guesses are necessary.
+Currently in a bit more than 94 percent of the cases a solution is found within 6 guesses.
+In two cases 9 guesses are necessary.
 This could and should be improved.

 ### Signatures